-Climate change is endangering children and threatening their futures
+Climate change is endangering and threatening children’s futures

 Protecting and empowering children in the face of climate change

-Solving these problems is central to Unicef’s mission to realise the rights of every child – especially the most vulnerable.
-We respond rapidly to natural disasters, providing children with the care, supplies and protection that could save their lives.
+Solving these issues is central to our mission to realise the rights of every child – especially the most at risk.
+We respond rapidly to natural disasters, ensuring children receive the care, supplies and protection that could save their lives.
 We are committed to providing a safe environment for every child to grow up in.

-But children deserve more than protection – they need to be empowered to become the agents of future change.
-That’s why we’re providing communities with the tools to be more resilient to the effects of climate change, increasing their access to green technologies and promoting the use of sustainable energy.
+But children deserve more.
+With the right support they can be empowered to become agents of change who can shape their own future.
+That’s why we are ensuring communities have access to green technologies and why we are promoting the use of sustainable energy.

-Countries like Malawi have a heavy dependence on natural resources and rains.
-This means they are particularly vulnerable to the effects of climate change.
+Uganda has a heavy dependence on natural resources and rains.
+This means the country is particularly vulnerable to the impacts of climate change.
 Access to clean water becomes crucial for survival in the dry season.

-Solar-powered water pumps provide a reliable, environmentally friendly source of vital clean water to communities, and allow them to build resilience to the future effects of climate change.
+Solar powered water systems provide a reliable, environmentally friendly source of vital clean water to schools, building resilience to the impacts of climate change.